raspberrypi/documentation/linux/usage/users.md

 You can create additional users on your Raspbian installation with the `adduser` command.

-Enter `sudo adduser bob` and you'll be prompted for a password for the new user `bob`.
+Enter `sudo useradd bob` and you'll be prompted for a password for the new user `bob`.
 Leave this blank if you don't want a password.

 ### Home folder